pcahillgit/pands-weekly-tasks/README.md

 | 6 | Squareroot | This is a function that finds the approximated square-root of a given number. |
 | 7 | Es | Choose a .txt document to submit as an argument on the command line and this program will count the number of e's within the document. |
 | 8 | Plottask | Plots a normal distribution of 1000 values with a mean of 5 and standard deviation of 2 along with function h(x)=x3 in the range 0 to 10. |

+Material used to inform my work is referenced as comments at the end of each task.

 ## Author
 *Paul Cahill*